Compañía Minera Santa Bárbara: History up to 1977

-It was established in 1952 by the Hungarian immigrants to Chile Emérico Letay and the and the brothers Francisco and José Klein.
-The borthers a 30% and Letay 40% of the company.
+It was established in 1952 by the Hungarian immigrants to Chile Emérico Letay and the brothers Francisco and José Klein.
+The brothers each owned 30% and Letay 40% of the company.
 The ores of Huantemé, which the company paid a fee to exploit, was its first mine.
 Soon however they entered into conflict with Andrés Andai's Compañía Minera Santa Fe that was expanding at many locations across northern Chile from 1954 to 1959.
 In 1957 Letay secured an agreement with Andai in which Compañía Minera Santa Bárbara would keep mines and ore deposits in the Huasco River basin and Sante Fe would keep the rest of the country.
 Metalmine, a company of Letay's nephew Jorge Kemeny Letay, (Note: Kemeny was a mechanical engineer who first established the company Metalmine and later Compañía Minera San Esteban that ran the mine of San José near Copiapó.
 This mine, then under ownership of one of Kemeny's sons, became known worldwide for an accident in 2010 in which 33 miners were trapped.) was the main contractor at the operations of Compañía Minera Santa Bárbara.
 Another nephew of Letay, Roberto Kemeny Letay, who was a mining engineer, was named superintendent of the company.
 Compañía Minera Santa Barbára performed well despite being smaller than Compañia Minera Santa Fe as it was more efficient and mechanized, and importantly, Letay did not gave fellow unskilled Hungarians leadership positions as his rival Andai did.
 In a bid to raise capital to expand the company World Commerce Corporation was made owner of 50% of the company after injecting capital.
 In 1964 the company formed the joint venture Compañía Minera San Andrés with Compañía Minera Santa Fe in which the latter owned 60% of the stakes and Compañia Minera Santa Bárbara owned 40%.
 This joint venture mined the deposits of Cerro Imán.
 In 1967, seven years after Andai's death, Compañía Minera Santa Bárbara bought Compañía Minera Santa Fe and Roberto Kemeny was installed as its general manager.
 In 1971 the Allende administration nationalized Compañía Minera Santa Bárbara and Compañia Minera Santa Fe and made them part of CAP S.A..